census-instrumentation/opencensus-specs/stats/Record.md

 compatible with the intended end usage, e.g, use host/path pattern.
 * `description`: a string describes the measure, e.g. "RPC latency in seconds", "Virtual cycles executed on VM".
-* `unit`: a string describing the unit used for the 'Measure.
+* `unit`: a string describing the unit used for the `Measure`.
 Follows the format described by [Unified Code for Units of Measure](http://unitsofmeasure.org/ucum.html).
 * `type`: the only supported types are `int64` and `double`.